alan-turing-institute/data-safe-haven/docs/overview/sensitivity_tiers.md

 Non-technical restrictions related to information governance procedures may also be applied according to your organisation's needs.

 At the Turing connections to Tier 3 environments are only permitted from medium security spaces.
-Such spaces control the possibility of unauthorised viewing by requiring card access or other means of restricting entry to only known researchers (such as the signing in of guests on a known list) and screen adaptations or desk partitions in open-plan spaces if there is a high risk of "visual eavesdropping".
+Such spaces control the possibility of unauthorised viewing by requiring card access or other means of restricting entry to only known researchers (such as the signing in of guests on a known list) and screen adaptations or desk partitions are used in open-plan spaces if there is a high risk of "visual eavesdropping".

 At the Turing connections to Tier 3 environments are also only permitted from managed devices (i.e. where the user is not an administrator) that have antivirus software installed and regular software updates applied.